FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 Manual reverts with custom codes should still be available to developers, but discouraged.

-The standard library should henceforth strive to use error types for both recoverable and irrecoverable errors.
-Ideally the standard library should never produce a revert code that doesn't have a corresponding documented error message.
+The standard library should use error types for both recoverable and irrecoverable errors.
+The standard library should never produce a revert code that doesn't have a corresponding documented error message.

+The existing special error codes produced by the standard library (such as `FAILED_ASSERT_SIGNAL`) should be migrated to use this mechanism.

 We should also introduce compiler warnings for manually producing revert codes that may conflict with either the reserved code range or the auto-generated panic